rabogan/coed-fantasy-football/README.md

 # ⚽️ Co-Ed Fantasy Football Selector

+Most of the README, the HTML, and CSS was AI-generated.
+I also used ChatGPT to suggest HTML and CSS, explicitly avoiding any JavaScript, as is probably evident.

+No AI was used for JavaScript or the creation of data, although one unprompted hallucination appeared in the chat logs (which I will keep to share should I reach a later stage).
+It's been a pleasure coding after a long absence, and my co-ed soccer team friends are interested in using it a little in future (a shame about the hardcoding early on!)

+Functions are almost presented in the order they were created, with the milestones shown below.

 This is my personal submission for the **Snap Engineering Academy Stage 2 - Data Catalog Project**, themed around real-world football matchups and inspired by Premier League Fantasy UI design.

 The project uses structured player data, HTML/CSS for design, and **vanilla JavaScript** for all interactivity — in full accordance with SEA guidelines.